YogeshxSaini/DevOps-Journey-Notes/Docker/Notes/Docker Swarm/README.md

 - Load balancing: Docker Swarm provides built-in load balancing for distributing traffic across multiple containers running on different nodes.
 - Service discovery: Docker Swarm includes a built-in DNS server for service discovery within the cluster.
 - Rolling updates: Docker Swarm supports rolling updates, which allow you to update your applications without downtime by gradually updating containers across the cluster.

+## Components of Docker Swarm

+Docker Swarm consists of the following components:

+- **Swarm manager**: The Swarm manager is responsible for managing the cluster and coordinating tasks across the nodes.
+- **Swarm nodes**: The Swarm nodes are the individual Docker hosts that make up the cluster.
+- **Service**: A service is a containerized application that is deployed and managed by Docker Swarm.
+- **Task**: A task is a running instance of a service on a particular node.